 Red algae or red tide, which can cause skin and eye irritations and breathing problems, may affect beaches from time to time.
 You should not swim in affected water.

-Medication: Medication available over the counter or by prescription in Australia (such as codeine) may be illegal or considered a controlled substance in the UAE.
+Medication: Everyday medication available over the counter or by prescription in Australia (such as codeine) may be illegal or considered a controlled substance in the UAE.
+Check the list of restricted and controlled medications.
 Any such medication is not allowed into the country without prior permission from the UAE Ministry of Health.
 If you arrive with certain medication and without prior approval and the required documentation, you will not be allowed into the country and you may be prosecuted.

 Where to get help